Apple A18

-The Apple A18 and Apple A18 Pro are a pair of 64-bit ARM-based system on a chip (SoC) designed by Apple Inc., part of the Apple silicon series.
-They are used in the iPhone 16 and iPhone 16 Pro lineups and the iPhone 16e, and built on a second generation 3 nm process by TSMC.
-Announced on September 9, 2024 and February 19, 2025, they are the successors to the Apple A15 Bionic (exclusively on the entry-level iPhone models with 4-core GPU), Apple A16 Bionic (exclusively on the standard iPhone models with 5-core GPU) and the Apple A17 Pro (exclusively on the premium iPhone models with 6-core GPU) processors, respectively.
+The Apple A18 and Apple A18 Pro are a pair of 64-bit, ARM-based, systems on a chip (SoC) designed by Apple Inc., part of the Apple silicon series.
+They are used in the iPhone 16, iPhone 16 Pro, iPhone 16e and MacBook Neo, built on a second generation 3 nm process (N3E) by TSMC.
+Announced on September 9, 2024, they are the successors to the Apple A16 Bionic (on standard iPhone models with 5-core GPU) and the Apple A17 Pro (on premium iPhone models with 6-core GPU).

 Design

-The Apple A18 and A18 Pro feature an Apple-designed 64-bit ARMv9.2-A six-core CPU with two high-performance cores @4.04 GHz and four energy-efficient cores @2.42 GHz, a four to six-core GPU, and a NPU with 16 cores.
-Both are produced on TSMC N3E (3nm FinFET) and measure 90 mm^{2} and 105 mm^{2} respectively.
+The Apple A18 and A18 Pro feature an Apple-designed 64-bit ARMv9.2-A six-core CPU with two high-performance cores at 4.04 GHz and four energy-efficient cores at 2.42 GHz, a four to six-core GPU, and a NPU with 16 cores.
+Both are produced on TSMC N3E (3 nm FinFET) and measure 90 mm^{2} and 105 mm^{2} respectively.

 CPU

 Apple claims the A18 chip is up to 30% faster in CPU performance compared to iPhone 15 with the A16 Bionic chip and 50% compared to the iPhone 14 with the A15 Bionic chip.
 Also, it can deliver the same CPU performance of the A16 Bionic chip while consuming 30% less power.

-The A18 Pro is up to 15% faster in CPU performance than the A17 Pro chip, and it can deliver the same CPU performance of A17 Pro chip while consuming 20% less power.
-Apple claims the A18 Pro chip has larger caches than the A18 chip.
+The A18 Pro is up to 15% faster in CPU performance than the A17 Pro chip and can deliver the same CPU performance of A17 Pro chip while consuming 20% less power.
+Apple claims that the A18 Pro chip has larger caches than the A18.

 GPU

-The A18 chip integrates a new Apple-designed four or five-core GPU, now adding hardware accelerated ray tracing and mesh shading support to the non-Pro lineup.
-Apple claims the new A18 chip is up to 40% faster in GPU performance compared to iPhone 15 with the A16 Bionic chip, and it can deliver the same GPU performance of the A16 Bionic chip while consuming 35% less power.
+The A18 chip integrates a new Apple-designed four- or five-core GPU, now adding hardware-accelerated ray tracing and mesh shading support to the non-Pro lineup.
+Apple claims that the new A18 chip is up to 40% faster in GPU performance compared to iPhone 15 with the A16 Bionic chip and can deliver the same GPU performance of the A16 Bionic chip while consuming 35% less power.

 The A18 Pro features an additional GPU core, bringing its total to six cores, and delivers 20% faster performance than the A17 Pro GPU.
-Apple claims it offers 2x faster hardware ray tracing, though it's unclear if this is exclusive to the A18 Pro or available on the non-Pro variant as well.
+Apple claims that it offers two times faster hardware ray tracing, though it is unclear whether this is exclusive to the A18 Pro or available on the non-Pro variant as well.

 Additional aspects

 The A18 Pro distinguishes itself from the non-Pro variant with advanced media features, including improved display engines, faster USB controllers, and upgraded video and image signal processors.
-Apple claims that the new video encoder processes 2 times more data than the A17 Pro chip.
-The A18 has a legacy USB 2.0 controller capable of only 480 Mbit/s through the USB-C port.
-The A18 Pro has a USB 3.2 Gen 2 controller capable of 10 Gb/s.
+Apple claims that the new video encoder processes two times more data than the A17 Pro chip.

+The A18 has a USB 2.0 controller capable of only 480 Mbit/s through the USB-C port.
+The A18 Pro has a USB 3.2 Gen 2 controller capable of 10 Gbit/s.